jfolz/simplejpeg/README.rst

 - param min_factor:
   minimum downsampling factor when decoding to smaller size;
   factors smaller than 2 may take longer to decode
+- buffer:
+  use given object as output buffer;
+  must support the buffer protocol and be writable, e.g., numpy ndarray or bytearray;
+  use decode_jpeg_header to find out required minimum size
 - returns: image as ``numpy.ndarray``